 Three-year warranty and maintenance support for the vessels located in Darwin, Townsville, Sydney and Brisbane.

-Birdon was also successful in its bid to provide Life of Type Extensions services for the BEPBs and is currently repowering and refitting each with Birdon-owned NAMJet water jets for improved slow speed control and overall performance.
+Birdon was also successful in its bid to provide Life of Type Extensions services for the BEPBs and is re-powering and refitting each boat with Birdon-owned NAMJet water jets for improved slow speed control and overall performance.

 Birdon was selected by the Australian Defence Force to design and construct a fleet of 16 Regional Patrol Craft, including trailers.